RafaelBarbosatec/cube/README.md

 ```

-we register by listening to the Observer `count`, and every time this variable is changed, the` View` is notified by running the code block again:
+we register by listening to the Observable `count`, and every time this variable is changed, the` View` is notified by running the code block again:

 ``` dart
   return Text(value.toString());